April was a Busy Month at ScienceGeek.net

 Biology

-I am not teaching Biology during the 2012 - 2013 school year.
-I will continue to provide access to my course materials, including Powerpoints (web-based and offline formats) and interactive review activities to help the student prepare for important benchmarks and tests.
-I may even find the time to add a few new things, so check back often.
+Though it has been some time since I taught Biology, I will continue to provide access to my old course materials, including Powerpoints (web-based and offline formats) and interactive review activities to help the student prepare for important benchmarks and tests.
+Now that I am officially retired, I am going to indulge my life-long love of biological science, so I've begun to add new review activities for biology students.